da2807/soccerlab-api-viewer/README.md

 # ⚽ SoccerLab Streamlit API Viewer

 This is a lightweight, user-friendly Streamlit app that allows users to query the SoccerLab API using customizable filters and download results as CSV or Parquet.
-It’s designed for performance staff, analysts, and coaches to explore seasonal team data quickly — without needing to write backend code.
+It’s designed for performance staff, analysts, and coaches to explore seasonal team data quickly without needing to write backend code.

+## Motivation

+Power BI is great, but it struggles with APIs that use pagination especially when working with historical data over months or years.
+So I built a lightweight Streamlit app that lets us fetch the full dataset via API, apply filters or SQL if needed, and export it to Parquet/CSV.
+This makes Power BI run faster and gives us a quick way to explore data without re-fetching or writing slow Power Query loops

+## Ideal Use Cases
+✅ Building quick PoCs or dashboards from new APIs

+✅ Exploring long-term trends (1–5 years of data)

+✅ Prepping data before pushing into a proper ETL/dataflow

+✅ Working around slow/noisy APIs without waiting minutes each refresh

 ---

-## 🧰 Features
+## Features

 - Enter custom SoccerLab API URL
 - Select date range (start and end)